 The emergence of the IG in Afghanistan

 According to some analysts, Afghanistan is one of the key objectives of the “Islamic State”, since the use of its territory as a springboard will later allow the IG to extend its influence to the neighboring Central Asian republics, primarily to Uzbekistan, Tajikistan and Kyrgyzstan.
 The armed Taliban, IG and other radical organizations operating in Afghanistan have at least 60 thousands of militants with considerable combat experience.
 It is known that the IG has far-reaching plans not only on the territory of Afghanistan, but also on the neighboring states.
 The “Islamic State” regards Afghanistan, Pakistan, part of Central Asia and Eastern Iran as “Khorasan Province”.
 The organization even appointed the head of this “province” - this is Hafiz Said Khan, who is currently in neighboring Pakistan, whose mountainous areas inhabited by Pashtun tribes since the second half of the 20th century. turned into the location of training camps and rear bases of Afghan religious fundamentalists.
 At present, several thousand people are involved in the ranks of the Islamic State in Afghanistan, and the authority of this organization among Afghan youth is constantly growing.
 Radically-minded young Afghans believe that the Taliban have gradually become obsolete and, over the 14 years of armed struggle, have not been able to regain control of the country's territories.
 Unlike the Taliban, the “Islamic State” demonstrates a high degree of dynamism, fighting in Syria and Iraq.
 In a short time, the IG managed to bring under control rather extensive Syrian and Iraqi provinces.
 In addition, the Islamic State is considered a more promising formation and sponsors of radical fundamentalism, first of all, Qatar, who invested a lot of money in informational support for the activities of Middle Eastern radicals.
 In the activities of the IG sponsors invest serious money, allowing them to recruit new supporters and pay for their participation in the hostilities.
 It is known that many militants who had previously fought in the ranks of other factions are lured into the ranks of the IG in Afghanistan.
 The main role is played by generous material remuneration by Afghan standards, which the IS sponsors are willing to pay the militants and field commanders of other groups, including the Taliban, in the event of their transfer to the ranks of the Islamic State formations.
 The money that is paid to the militants of IG in Afghanistan (which is approximately from 200 dollars to ordinary militants to 600 dollars to command personnel) is considered very good for unemployed Afghan youth.
-Moreover, over the decades of a bloody civil war, almost the entire economic infrastructure of Afghanistan has been destroyed, there is no work, it is practically impossible for many young people to find a livelihood and participation in armed formations (and it doesn't matter which side these formations are) the only possible way to a decent income.

 As you know, on the territory of Afghanistan there are still about 12 thousand military personnel of foreign states, performing the duties of organizing combat training of the Afghan army and police, as well as working as advisers and consultants to the commanders of Afghan units.
 In fact, 12 troops as military advisers and teachers are many even for warring Afghanistan.
 Naturally, the NATO mission, opened in Afghanistan on January 1, 2015, assists the Afghan army not only in training, but also in conducting military operations.
 So, the U.S. Air Force is providing aviation support for Afghan units fighting against the Taliban and other radical groups.
 At the same time, American pilots make at least one flight a day to support the Afghan security forces.
 The mission of the NATO countries in Afghanistan is located at military bases in Bagram, Kandahar, Jalalabad, Mazar-e-Sharif.
 In October 2015, US President Barack Obama decided to postpone the withdrawal of 2016 thousand American soldiers and officers from Afghanistan scheduled for 5,5, since the situation in the country remains extremely tense.